There’s a narcissistic principle behind all social shares.

 The Narcissistic Principle for Brands

 So, we rarely share corporate messages on our social networks.
-Not because brands have nothing interesting to say, but because they’re doing a good job of making sure that everything is being said.
+Not because brands have nothing interesting to say but because they’re doing a good job of ensuring everything is being said.

-To run a DIY experiment, I collected 100 social media updates that were re-shared by a user.
+To run a DIY experiment, I collected 100 social media updates re-shared by a user.
 Out of these, 86 updates included added share comments where the users expressed something about themselves.

-I then collected a smaller sample of branded social media updates without any shares.
-I tried to think of what my share comment would be—if I were to share these tweets.
+I then collected a smaller sample of branded social media updates without shares.
+I tried to think of what my share comment would be — if I were to share these tweets.
 Nothing came to mind.

 So, what to do?

 Look at your brand’s social media copy.
-If someone were to share your update in their feeds, will it be easy for them to instantly add share comments to express themselves?
+If someone were to share your update in their feeds, would it be easy to instantly add share comments to express themselves?